gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Dictionary<string, Player> players = new Dictionary<string, Player>();
 ```

-You need to specify the type of the items in the list between angular brackets.
-As for the `Dictionary` class, you need to specify the types of Key and Value.
+You need to specify the type of the items in the `List` between angular brackets.
+As for the `Dictionary` class, you need to specify the types of `Key` and `Value`.

 And as they’re not primitive types, you need to create them with the `new` keyword.